Support Us Button Widget

 Converse

-Not “converse” as in the shoe, but as in Major James Converse, the chief engineer of the Southern Pacific Railroad who bought the land in 1877.
+Not “converse” the shoe, but Major James Converse, the chief engineer of the Southern Pacific Railroad who bought the land in 1877.

 A black and white photograph of Dr. Dignowity